-Cystic fibrosis (CF) is caused by mutations in the CFTR gene, which encodes for a protein involved in the transport of salts in and out of cells.
-The resulting defects in the transport of salts across cells lead to the build up of thick and sticky mucus in various organs, affecting their function.
+Cystic fibrosis (CF) is caused by mutations in the CFTR gene, which encodes a protein involved in the transport of salts in and out of cells.
+The resulting defects in the transport of salts across cells lead to the buildup of thick and sticky mucus in various organs, affecting their function.

-Patients’ airways and lungs are often affected by this abnormal mucus accumulation, and the disease can also cause serious problems with the digestive system.
+Patients’ airways and lungs are typically affected by this abnormal mucus accumulation, and the disease can also cause serious problems with the digestive system.

-As the sticky mucus builds in digestive track organs, it can cause intestinal blockages in CF patients, especially in newborns and infants.
+As the sticky mucus builds in digestive tract organs, it can cause intestinal blockages in CF patients, especially in newborns.
 This condition is called meconium ileus (“meconium” is the first stool a newborn has, and “ileus” is a kind of intestinal blockage or obstruction).

-Thick CF mucus can also block the tubes or ducts within the pancreas, an organ responsible for producing the hormone insulin, which works in the bloodstream to remove glucose or sugar, and transport to cells for energy.
-Patients who pancreas does not produce enough insulin can develop (insulin deficiency), or they can become insulin resistant.
+Thick CF mucus can also block the tubes or ducts within the pancreas, an organ responsible for producing the hormone insulin, which works in the bloodstream to remove glucose (sugar) and transport it to cells for energy.
+Patients whose pancreas does not produce enough insulin can develop insulin deficiency, or they can become insulin-resistant.
 In either case, they are at risk of developing CF-related diabetes.

 As the disease progresses, other digestive problems may occur, including:

-- Pancreatitis, where the pancreas becomes inflamed; it can be very painful.
+- Pancreatitis, where the pancreas becomes inflamed, and can be very painful

-- Osteoporosis or brittle and weak bones, raising a risk of fractures.
+- Osteoporosis or brittle and weak bones, raising the risk of fractures.
 Difficulties patients have in absorbing necessary nutrition from their diet can affect their ability to maintain strong bones.

 Treating digestive symptoms